Analysis function count and percentage with extra column-subsetting in selected columns (controlled by subcol_* arguments)

 When no values are observed (eg zero row input df), a row with row-labelNo data reportedwill be included in the table.- subcol_split

-Text to search colid to determine whether further subsetting should be performed.
+text to search colid to determine whether further subsetting should be performed.- subcol_var

-Name of variable containing to be searched for the text identified in subcol_val argument.
+name of variable containing to be searched for the text identified in subcol_val argument.- subcol_val

-Value to use to perform further data sub-setting.
+value to use to perform further data sub-setting.- .df_row

 (